-Interest rate risk indicator £'000 One year revenue impact of a 1% rise in interest rates (264) One year revenue impact of a 1% fall in interest rates 181
+Interest rate risk indicator £'000 One year revenue impact of a 1% rise in interest rates (273) One year revenue impact of a 1% fall in interest rates 474

-The figure for the 1% fall in interest rates indicator is not the same figure as the 1% increase (but reversed) as the borrowing relates to variable LOBO loans where it is assumed that the lender would not exercise their option if there was a fall in interest rates.
+The figure for the 1% fall in interest rates indicator is not the same figure as the 1% increase (but reversed) as the borrowing relates to variable LOBO loans where it is assumed that the lender would only exercise their option if there was an increase in interest rates.
 All other borrowing does not have a rate reset in the next year and is with the PWLB at fixed rates.